The Magic of Synchronicity

 And then came the dream.

-In this dream, I was dancing — free, light, alive.
+Last July, not long after the feathers began to appear, I dreamt I was dancing—light, free, fully alive.
 Then a song began to play.
 I stopped.
-I knew it instantly: it was My Song.
+I knew it instantly: it was My Song—one I had created.
 First came joy.
 Recognition.
-Then sorrow — because somehow, I knew: when the song ended, the dance would be over.
-I woke with an ache I couldn’t shake.
+Then sorrow.
+Because somehow, I knew: when the song ended, so would the dance.

 The Music Medicine Dance Set I made

-What Is Synchronicity, Really?
+So what Is Synchronicity, Really?

 Synchronicity isn’t just coincidence wrapped in poetic language.
 It’s the universe slipping into your timeline with a nudge, a whisper, a message hidden inside the ordinary.
 It’s the profound, dressed in everyday clothes.